basetool-io/basetool/README.md

 cp .env.test.sample .env.test
 ```

+Update `YOUR_USERNAME` to match to your current username.
+Also make sure you have seeded the `sample-seed.sql` mentioned above.

 ### Setup the database

 Create a testing database `basetool_test`.
 Add those credentials in your `.env.test` file.